EpicOutliers/.github/profile/README.md

 This repository also welcomes any research-related material.
 For example, a list of important papers in a certain area to get quickly acclimated to the material.

+For suggestions on improving this repository, submit a PR [here](https://github.com/EpicOutliers/.github/pulls).
+Things like "I wish we had ABC resources" or "There's a typo in XYZ" are all welcome!

 We hope this helps you on your journey to becoming an epic outlier!

 # Table of Contents